guzmanlopez/StarFishNavigation/README.md

 The aim of this software is "fast extract" of the navigation data to visualize it on a GIS software like [QGIS](http://www.qgis.org "QGIS webpage").

-You can run a demo [here](https://glopez.shinyapps.io/StarFishNavigation "shinyapps.io"), but I suggest run locally using R because the csv raw files are generally big files (hundreds of megabytes) to upload over internet.
+You can run a demo [here](https://glopez.shinyapps.io/StarFishNavigation "shinyapps.io"), but I suggest run it locally using R because the csv raw files are generally big files (hundreds of megabytes) to upload over internet.

 R packages dependencies
 ===